Letharia: Habitat and distribution

 Letharia lupina occurs across a broad spectrum of habitats and elevations, extending from valley woodlands at about 190 m to alpine tree line near 3370 m.
 It is most frequently encountered on sun-bleached, decorticated conifer timber—old fence posts, fallen trunks and branches of Pinus in particular—and also spreads to the bark of Abies, Picea, Calocedrus and Pseudotsuga.
 Less commonly it colonises weather-worn hardwoods such as Arbutus, Populus and Salix, or even granitic outcrops.

 By contrast, L. vulpina is confined mainly to drier low-elevation conifer forests and chaparral, seldom occurring above roughly 800 m in the north or 1600 m in the south of its range.
 It shares a preference for lignified (woody) substrates—fence rails and the wood or bark of Pseudotsuga menziesii, Pinus ponderosa and related conifers are typical—but is otherwise less particular in its choice of hosts.
 Field observations suggest that both species prosper in sunny, summer-dry habitats where nightly dew or fog provides brief moisture pulses needed for photosynthesis.

+Outside western North America, the genus also occurs in continental Europe, northern Africa, Cyprus and the Caucasus, although it is much less common in the Old World and has been reported as declining in northern Europe.